dot-alonso/MadOutSteamRestore/README.md

 * Server connection requirement removed
 * Single-player mode unlocked
 * Steam requirement removed
-* More coins and diamonds as default
+* You can get coins and diamonds for free in the shop ("+" in main menu)
-* Unlimited Nitro
 * FPS Limit can be turned off
 * Timeout of car delivering has been removed
+* Quickly change weather by pressing F5
+* Quickly spawn the last vehicle selected via the phone by pressing F6 *(on versions `4.9 - 5.8`, the last vehicle selected in the garage)*

 ## Installation